-Adaptive headlamps are those headlamps which are capable of turning their beam along the curvature of road thereby improving the visibility at night and increasing the road safety.
-They are also known as Adaptive Front-lighting System (AFS).
+Adaptive headlamps are those headlamps which are capable of turning their beam along the curvature of the road and thereby, improving the visibility at night and increasing road safety.
+They are also known as the Adaptive Front-lighting System (AFS).

 Why are the Adaptive headlamps necessary?

 Frequently, while driving at night, the driver does not feel confident on winding roads due to the blind spot created by the ordinary headlamps.
 As shown in the diagram below, ordinary headlamps illuminate the area straight ahead of them which is of course not the road in case of a turn.